Self-clean smoke

 How Much Does This Repair Cost?

-DIY parts for fixing self-clean smoke on your GE JTS5000SNSS typically run $10–$80, depending on whether you need a door gasket, oven liner, or cleaning supplies.
+The cost of DIY parts for fixing self-clean smoke on your GE JTS5000SNSS typically runs $10–$80, depending on whether you need a door gasket, oven liner, or cleaning supplies.
 A professional service call usually costs $150–$300 in parts and labor.
-Tackling this repair yourself can save you $100 or more.
+Taking on this repair yourself can save you $100 or more.

 Frequently Asked Questions